Slip & Fall Accidents Lawyer in Boulder, CO

 • Medical costs for fall injuries in 2015 totaled over $50 billion

-In summary, falls happen all the time.
+Put simply, falls happen all the time.
 They are nothing to be embarrassed about.
-What matters is taking the right steps to protect both your health and your financial future after a slip and fall.
+What matters is taking the right steps to protect both your health and your financial future after a slip-and-fall.

-What is the Statute of Limitations for a Boulder Slip and Fall Case?
+Statute of Limitations for Boulder Slip & Fall Cases

 • Get medical attention.
 Have the injury checked out by your doctor if you haven't already.
 Fulfill all of the doctor's orders, such as surgery, treatments, medications, etc.